 Long-term, scholarly activity outside of the classroom has been tied to graduate school acceptance.
 Below is a list of students whose research was supported by the Office of Undergraduate Research and/or their respective departments and who have gone on to graduate training:

-Abby Caselli (Psychology & Honors) has been accepted into the Social Psychology Ph.D. program at Syracuse University.
+Abby Caselli (Psychology & Honors) has been accepted into the Social Psychology Ph.D. program at Syracuse University with a yearly stipend.

 Brett Gelino (Psychology) has been accepted to the University of Kansas in a Ph.D. program in Applied Behavioral Economics for Fall 2016.